2000–01 Euroleague: Playoffs

+Bracket

+Teams in bold advanced to the next round.
+The numbers to the left of each team indicate the team's seeding, the numbers to the right indicate the result of games including result in bold of the team that won in that game, and the numbers furthest to the right indicate the number of games the team won in that round.

-Round of 16
+First Round

 In a best-of-three series the remaining 16 teams were placed against each other.
 The games were held between the 31st of January and the 14th of February, 2001, with the top 8 teams advancing to the Playoffs.